boundlessgeo/geodroid-server/docs/source/boundless-android-server.rst

 It provides HTTP APIs that support:

+.. cssclass:: styled

--  Representing the geometry of spatial objects
+* Representing the geometry of spatial objects
--  Positioning spatial objects in an arbitrary coordinate reference system and re-projecting objects between systems
+* Positioning spatial objects in an arbitrary coordinate reference system and re-projecting objects between systems
--  Reading and writing to and from common spatial data formats such as GeoJSON, MBTiles, and GeoPackage
+* Reading and writing to and from common spatial data formats such as GeoJSON, MBTiles, and GeoPackage
--  Extending the library with new and custom data formats
+* Extending the library with new and custom data formats
--  Styling and rendering data for visualization on a map
+* Styling and rendering data for visualization on a map

 The specific APIs are:

--  A :ref:``Data Service`` to discover published data on the device
+-  A :doc:`data-service` to discover published data on the device
--  A :ref:``Tile Service`` for serving up tile based data sets
--  A :ref:``Feature Service`` allowing for the reading and writing of vector data sets
+-  A :doc:`feature-service` allowing for the reading and writing of vector data sets

-.. _Data Service: data-service
-.. _Feature Service: feature-service
-.. _Tile Service: tile-service
+-  A :doc:`tile-service` for serving up tile based data sets